tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/omnitik.md

 ## Download the correct firmware

-1. Start by downloading the stable version of the firmware that we use ([version 6.49.10](https://download.mikrotik.com/routeros/6.49.10/routeros-mipsbe-6.49.10.npk)).
-If that link is broken, use [this link from NYC mesh](https://docs.nycmesh.net/firmware/mikrotik/) to find the latest stable version of the firmware for the omnitik.
+1. Start by downloading the latest Long-Term v6 version of the firmware that we use.
+As of April 2025, this is version ([6.49.18](https://download.mikrotik.com/routeros/6.49.18/routeros-mipsbe-6.49.18.npk)).
-2. This will download a .npk file named something like `routeros-mipsbe-6.49.6.npk`.
+2. This will download a .npk file named something like `routeros-mipsbe-6.49.18.npk`.

 ## Generate and download a configuration file